christopherkenny/ctk-legal/readme.md

 quarto typst fonts
 ```

-If no font by the name "Spectral" is found, it falls back to Crimson Text.
-This can be installed from [Google Fonts](https://fonts.google.com/specimen/Crimson+Text).

-If no font by the names "Spectral", "Crimson Text", or "Crimson" is found, the template falls back to Linux Libertine.
+If no font by the name "Spectral" is found, the template falls back to Linux Libertine.

 ## License